Fair Use of Forex Margin in Trading

 5. Size trades to match your margin buffer

 Your total used margin across all open positions should leave a comfortable buffer.
-A useful rule: do not let used margin exceed 20 to 30% of your account equity.
+Prudent capital allocation guidelines often suggest keeping total used margin well below 30% of total account equity to maintain a healthy safety buffer.

 Learning about forex trading strategies will help you see how position sizing and margin interact in real approaches.